 Preparing and Serving

-Shucked oysters can be served on the half shell on ice.
-While they are delicious on their own, they also can be tasty when topped with lemon juice, horseradish, cocktail sauce or caviar.
+Shucked oysters can be served raw on the half shell on ice.
+While they're delicious on their own, they also can be tasty when topped with lemon juice, horseradish, cocktail sauce or caviar.